KandukuriJaswanth/Empowering-Small-Jewelry-Businesses-through-CRM-Funnel-Optimization/README.md

 This project supports DT Fellowship’s mission to build future-ready business leaders and empower MSMEs to become self-sustaining engines of India’s growth.

-**"You can’t improve what you don’t define.
-You can’t scale what you don’t understand."**